-Dance - This survey course is aimed at students with interest in this performing arts discipline.
+Dance - This course is aimed at students with interest in this performing arts discipline.
 Units of study will focus on improvisation and composition, performing movements, and incorporating social, historical, and cultural themes and choreographic devices.

-Earth, the Environment and Humanity - In this introductory course to Earth Science and Ecology, students will learn about the makeup of the Earth, the rock cycle, local ecology, succession and population growth/carrying capacity and alternative farming practices.
+Earth Explorers: An exciting journey through ecology, nature and sustainability - In this introductory course to Earth Science and Ecology, students will learn about the rock cycle, local ecology, invasive species, succession and population growth, the importance of clean water and alternative farming practices.
+Students will go on mindful nature walks to observe and identify plants and wildlife while practicing environmental awareness.